manu1519/FANUC_LABVIEW__PDFs/README.md

 # Utilty
 PDF's also portfolio that includes topics as:
 LabVIEW
-FANUC robotic Arm Program and interactions (video)
+FANUC robotic Arm Program and interactions (videos)